 As the name suggests, Index funds are funds that invest in an index.
-And an index is a combination of stocks chosen per a certain system with no active intervention.
-So when you invest in an index fund, you are buying a combination of stocks as per a certain defined criteria.
+An index is a combination of stocks selected per a certain system with no active intervention.
+When you invest in an index fund, you are buying a combination of stocks as per a certain defined criteria.

-It’s simplicity is what has led to the popularity of VTSMX as it provides investors with exposure to the entire equity market in the United States by including each and every investable stock in the United States whether it is a large cap, mid cap or small cap stocks.
+It’s simplicity is what has led to the popularity of VTSMX.
+The VTSMX provides investors with exposure to the entire equity market in the United States.
+This means the index includes each and every investable stock in the United States.
+This is irrespective of whether it is a large cap, mid cap or small cap stocks.

-For example – the company with the highest market capitalization in the United States is Microsoft Corporation with $1.22 trillion in market capitalization.
-Now the entire US stock market is worth $33 trillion which means Microsoft Corporation’s valuation is about 3.70% of the US stock markets.
-Thus, when you invest $10,000 in the VTSMX index, $370 (3.7% of $10,000) shall be used to purchase Microsoft Corporation shares.. and so on and so forth.
+For example – the company with the highest market capitalization in the United States is Microsoft Corporation.
+MSFT has a $1.22 trillion in market capitalization at the time of writing this article.
+The entire US stock market is worth $33 trillion.
+This makes Microsoft Corporation’s market valuation about 3.70% of the US stock markets.
+Thus, when you invest $10,000 in the VTSMX index, $370 (3.7% of $10,000) is used to purchase Microsoft Corporation shares.
+The same principle applies to the other 3,999 stocks.

-The VTSMX has a mix of large, mid and small cap stocks and due the weighting criteria, we find that roughly 80% of the index is in large cap stocks, 12% in mid-cap and approximately 6% in small cap stocks.
+The VTSMX has a mix of large, mid and small cap stocks.
+However, due the weighting criteria, we find that roughly 80% of the index is in large cap stocks.
+Mid-cap stocks are 12% and approximately 6% of assets are in small cap stocks.